-Waggonner, a Democrat, was the representative for Louisiana's 4th congressional district from 1961 to 1978.
+Waggonner was the representative for Louisiana’s 4th congressional district and was a Democrat.
+He served from 1961 to 1978.

 Waggonner is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Waggonner sponsored and cosponsored.
 See full analysis methodology.

 Waggonner was the primary sponsor of 8 bills that were enacted.
 The most recent include:

 - H.R.
 1920 (95th): An Act to amend section 5064 of the Internal Revenue Code of 1954 to provide for refund of tax on distilled spirits, wines, rectified products, and beer ...

 - H.R.
 10534 (95th): A bill to amend the Act incorporating The American Legion so as to redefine eligibility for membership therein.